 - Go into negative balance in relation to your Joompay Account.

-- You must ensure that you only enter into Account Transactions or Card Transactions relating to the sale or supply of goods and services in compliance with all applicable laws and regulations.
+- You must ensure that you only enter into Transactions relating to the sale or supply of goods and services in compliance with all applicable laws and regulations.
 The fact that a person or entity accepts payments via an Account Transaction is not an indication of the legality of the supply or provision of the goods and services.

-- We reserve the right to refuse to perform an Account Transaction directly or indirectly associated with any Restricted Country.
+- We reserve the right to refuse to perform a Transaction directly or indirectly associated with any Restricted Country.

 - If Joompay, in its sole discretion, believes that you may have breached the provision of this Clause on the restrictions on the use of the Joompay Services, we may take action to protect ourselves, other Users and third parties.
 The action we may take includes but is not limited to: